 Greetings!
-The purpose of this application packet is to provide you with information about what you can expect, and to provide us with information so we can do our best to ensure your health, safety, and productivity while on site.
+The purpose of this application packet is to provide information about what to expect, and to provide information so we can do our best to ensure your health, safety, and productivity while on site.
 Estimated costs payable to Bridges of Hope (tax-deductible) include airfare, basic medical travel insurance, in-country lodging, fuel (generator and ground transportation), three meals per day and laundry (provided by the local community).
 You are responsible for costs relative to required vaccinations, passport/VISA, regular travel insurance, and personal expenses (some food and souvenirs, etc.).

-Dates: Leave the US on Thursday February 16, arrive in Monrovia Friday Feb 17; returning flight from Monrovia on Friday March 3, arrive in US Saturday March 4.
+Dates: Leave the US on Thursday, January 4, arrive in Monrovia Friday , January 5; returning flight from Monrovia on Friday, January 19, arrive in the US Saturday, January 20.

-Team Members: Application is open for all areas and levels of medical practice, but non-medical applicants are welcome to apply as well, if room allows.
+Team Members: Application is open for all areas and levels of medical practice as well as evangelism/discipleship.
 The needs are great in Liberia, and anyone with a heart to go is welcome to come and exercise their gifts.
 We are also recruiting local community members to be available as medical and non-medical support staff, translators, etc. We want to come alongside them to help them serve their community and create self-sustainability over the long-term.
-We take a medical team, and also a surgical team, God willing.
+We plan to take a medical team and also a surgical team, God willing.

-Estimated Cost: $1,200 per person for in-country fuel, food, lodging, laundry, travel medical insurance, plus air-fare (estimate $1,500 – $2,100 – depending on the airport you are flying from).
+Estimated Cost: $1,200 per person for supply fee for trip, in-country fuel, food, lodging, laundry, travel medical insurance, plus air-fare (estimate $1,500 – $2,100 – depending on the airport you are flying from).
 Funds are payable to Bridges of Hope, and are tax-deductible.
 We do not have any fund-raising planned at this time, but you are welcome to raise your own support.
 Additional costs for vaccinations, passport, VISA, personal food and travel will likely be at least $1,000, so please plan accordingly.
-Trip fee for 2023 mission is due no later than Oct 15 so airline tickets can be purchased no later than Nov 1.
+Application is due September 1, 2023 and trip fee is due no later than September 15, 2023.

 Vaccinations: Routine adult vaccinations, plus typhoid (renew every two years) and yellow fever (good for life).
 A yellow fever vaccination card is required for admission into Liberia.
-Yellow fever vaccine availability in the United States is currently limited.
-If you need to be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
-Cost estimate for this vaccination is around $600.
 Also ask your travel clinic for malaria prophylaxis, and consider a prescription for HIV post-exposure prophylaxis if the cost is not prohibitive.
 We recommend you pack mosquito spray (50% DEET).
 Mosquito nets are provided for sleeping.
 To review risk for non-vaccine preventable diseases, please view the CDC Liberia travel page, and discuss any questions with your travel medicine provider. https://wwwnc.cdc.gov/travel/destinations/clinician/none/liberia#vaccines-and-medicines.
 COVID vaccination is not currently required for entry into Liberia or return to the U.S.

 Language: English is the primary language but with a strong dialect; multiple tribal languages are also spoken.
 English spoken slowly by each party is best.
 Local community members can be recruited to assist in communication.

-● Flight out on a Thursday, arrive in Monrovia Friday evening.
+- Fly out on a Thursday, arrive in Monrovia Friday evening.
 Ground transportation of the medical team to Bensonville (Bridges of Hope School, 2 hours drive from Monrovia).
 Clinic and pharmacy set-up on Saturday/Sunday.
-Church on Sunday on school grounds or in the community.
 Surgical team transportation to Phebe Hospital, 1.5 hour drive; screen patients on Saturday and set up supplies Sunday for surgeries to begin Monday.